-Blog 92: Crafting a personalised experience for customers?
+Blog 92: How to craft a personalised experience for your customers?

-In blog 78 we looked at different ways to segment or bucket our customers.
+In blog 78 we talked about segmenting our customers.
 There are broadly six ways to do that i.e., demographic, geographic, psychographic, behavioural, need-based, and technographic.

 According to a McKinsey survey, 76% of respondents were likely to stick with brands offering a ‘personalised experience’.
-Because marketing messages that tick with one segment may not work with another.
-A segment may be attracted by our YouTube content while another by one specific feature.
+Because marketing messages that work for one segment may not work for another.
+A segment may be attracted by our YouTube content while another segment by something else.
 This will mean proactively understanding different customer journeys (that continuously changes - refer blog 16 for more on customer journey map).
 Followed by A/B testing various scenarios to identify what works best for each journey type.
-And then communicate with a precise message applicable to that segment.

-Behavioural segmentation will result in segments based on frequency of purchases, frequency of usage, purchase timings/occasions, customer’s journey stage, customer intent & motivation, loyalty & satisfaction levels etc.
+Behavioural segmentation is based on frequency of purchases, frequency of usage, purchase timings, purchase occasions, customer journey stage, customer intent & motivation, loyalty & satisfaction levels etc.

-Some real-world execution tactics when we use behavioural segmentation:
+Some real-world execution tactics based on behavioural segmentation:

-· Send gift ideas with discount codes (if applicable) when a customer's special occasion is round the corner.
+· Send gift ideas with discount codes when a customer's special occasion is round the corner.

 · Send upsell offers once the customer is satisfied with the original purchase.